-21. Determination of Dumping of the Investigated Product
+24. Determination of Dumping of the Investigated Product

-21.1 As stated earlier (paragraphs 14.1 and 14.2 supra) the Commission sent questionnaires to 30 exporters/ foreign producers of the investigated product for collection of data/information.
+22.1 As stated earlier (paragraphs 14.1 and 14.2 supra) the Commission sent questionnaires to 30 exporters/ foreign producers of the investigated product for collection of data/information.
 Copy of the questionnaire was also provided to the Embassy of China in Islamabad with a request to forward it to all exporters/foreign producers of the investigated product based in China to submit information to the Commission.
-However, the Commission has not received information in response to the questionnaire from any of the exporter/foreign producer of the investigated product in this investigation.
-Therefore, dumping of the investigated product in this preliminary determination is determined on the basis of best information available in accordance with Section 32 of the Act.
+However, the Commission did not receive information in response to the questionnaire from any of the exporter/foreign producer of the investigated product in this investigation.
+Therefore, dumping of the investigated product in this final determination is determined on the basis of best information available in accordance with Section 32 of the Act.
 Details of determination of normal value, export price and dumping margin are provided in the following paragraphs.

-21.2 Determination of Normal Value
+24.2 Determination of Normal Value

-21.2.1 As stated above no Chinese exporter/producer of the investigated product has provided information on its sales of rebars in its domestic market and cost to make and sell, therefore, normal value for the investigated product in this preliminary determination is constructed on the basis of the cost of production in the exporting country plus a reasonable amount for administrative, selling and financial costs and profits in accordance with Section 6 of the Act.
+24.2.1 As stated above no Chinese exporter/producer of the investigated product has provided information on its sales of rebars in its domestic market and cost to make and sell, therefore, normal value for the investigated product in this final determination is constructed on the basis of the cost of production in the exporting country plus a reasonable amount for administrative, selling and financial costs and profits in accordance with Section 6 of the Act.
+For this purpose, the information on cost to make and sell of one of the Applicants (who is the largest producer among them) is used to construct normal value, which is duly adjusted for China.
 The construction of normal value is based on the following:

 - i.
 For locally purchased raw and packing materials, actual cost of raw/ packing materials of the Applicant has been deflated to the C&F level prices after deducting the import taxes/charges/incidentals from the landed cost/purchase price of the raw and packing materials. - ii.
-For imported raw materials C&F prices of the Applicant have been used for construction of normal value. - iii.
-C&F prices arrived as per explanation at serial (i & ii above) are multiplied with the per unit consumption of the raw materials to arrive at material cost per ton.
+For imported raw materials the C&F prices of the Applicant have been used for construction of normal value. - iii.
+C&F prices arrived as per explanation at serial i & ii above are multiplied with the per unit consumption of the raw materials to arrive at material cost per ton.
 Consumption of raw material per unit is based on the yearly average of the Applicant.
-Inland and ocean freight is then deducted from C&F prices to arrive at ex-factory prices of raw and packing materials. - iv.
+Inland and ocean freight is then deducted from C&F prices to arrive at delivered prices of raw and packing materials at factory gate.

+- iv.
 Labor hours employed by the domestic industry to produce one ton of Rebars have been multiplied by labour rate applicable in China to work out labour cost. - v.
 Electricity cost has been calculated by using actual energy consumption required to produce one ton of melted metal.
 The same has been multiplied with electricity rate prevailing in China to workout conversion cost. - vi.
 Selling and admin expenses of the Applicants on per ton basis have been taken as selling and admn. expenses for construction of normal value. - vii. variable overhead cost of domestic industry has been converted into equivalent fuel /petroleum consumption.
 The same has been multiplied by fuel/petroleum rate applicable in China to arrive at variable overhead cost in China. - viii.
 Other fixed charges including depreciation of the domestic industry on per ton basis have been taken as it is in construction of normal value. - ix.
-In construction of the normal value, financial charges are calculated by using actual financial charges of the one of the Applicants and the same has been deflated by the difference between interest rate of China and Pakistan. - x.
 Profit mark up of 5% has been applied on cost to make & sell to reach at constructed normal value for the investigated product.